-Area of Spend Intended outcomes - why these approaches were taken Review TARGETTED ACADEMIC SUPPORT Intervention staff: Estimated cost: £2600 Actual spend: £9511 In order to access the curriculum, pupils need good basic skills and a firm foundation on which to build.
-Targeted support will first be delivered with in-class intervention, however, where prior attainment is low, and progress has not been good, the attainment gap needs to be diminished, enabling children to catch up with their peers.
-An intervention teacher will therefore be employed to teach a range of children across the school.
+Area of Spend Intended outcomes - why these approaches were taken Review TARGETTED ACADEMIC SUPPORT Intervention staff: Phonics: £580 Speech and Language: £600 Core subject intervention/catch - up: £1500 Actual spend: £2680 In order to access the curriculum, pupils need good basic skills and a firm foundation on which to build.
+Targeted support will first be delivered with in- class, and outside of class intervention.
+Specific staff will therefore be employed to teach a range of children across the school.
 Where children's prior attainment of reading is low, we will ensure that early reading skills are embedded.
-Much of the year was online learning.
-In the term where children were in school (Sept-December 2020), groups were re-instated.
-This included PP children who required specific intervention, or who were having interventions prior to Lockdown.
-During Lockdown 1 (March - June), all PP children were offered places at Eton College.
-When pupils returned on 1 st June, intervention and PP groups were supported.
-During Lockdown 2 (January - March 2020), Children were offered places in school.
-Interventions continued for these children.
-WIDER STRATEGIES Emotional Literacy Support Assistant (ELSA) and small group sessions Estimated cost: £3500 Actual spend: £1100 It is not possible to raise attainment and progress for pupils who have barriers to their learning.
+All pupils, supported by these interventions achieved well from prior starting points, however, there are still gaps which need to be addressed and we will be continuing with this aspect within our PP strategy for the next academic year.
+WIDER STRATEGIES Emotional Literacy Support Assistant (ELSA) and small group sessions Actual spend: £445 It is not possible to raise attainment and progress for pupils who have barriers to their learning.
 Removing these barriers will ensure that children are ready and able to learn.
 Therefore, to improve resilience, small group support through targeted ELSA sessions will be delivered.
 ELSA sessions will be reviewed every 6 weeks and changed as needed.
 Impact will be measured through pre and post questionnaires.
 Further advice to be sought from Early Help if there is little or no improvement in emotional wellbeing.
 Individual pupil behaviour incidents to diminish leading to children who are happy, confident and resilient who feel supported and able to thrive in their learning environment, achieving and learning with a growth mindset through each other.
 All Year 4 PP children accessed transition sessions to enable a successful transition in July 2021.
-PP children accessed ELSA sessions, along with other groups of pupils when school returned.
-The support of an Educational Welfare Officer (EWO) Estimated cost: £650 Actual spend: £674 Whole school attendance strategies to be used - including individual termly certificates celebrating 100% attendance, as well as weekly class attendance awards in family celebration assembly.
+PP children accessed ELSA sessions, along with other groups of pupils when school returned, and continued throughout the summer term.
+The support of an Educational Welfare Officer (EWO) Actual spend: £224.66 Whole school attendance strategies to be used - including individual termly certificates celebrating 100% attendance, as well as weekly class attendance awards in family celebration assembly.
 Where an attendance focus needs to be in place for key children, an EWO will to meet with school half termly to monitor attendance and assist with any additional measures.
 The EWO to be an additional supportive role for families.
 EWO to attend key meetings as necessary.
 As a result of this, attendance for key pupils will have improved, and be closer to national statistics than previously.
 Improved attendance will support daily learning.
-EWO met with HT termly to discuss PP attendance.
-Attendance was at 97.3% overall for PP, and all attended school during lockdown in January - March with 100% attendance Drop off club and after school Club: Estimated cost: £500 Actual spend: £520 We run a drop off club and after school clubs which support the attendance and punctuality of key children as well as giving children the chance, through play and social activity, to be emotionally ready for the school day.
-When school was open, drop off club operated as usual for PP children.

-Extra-Curricular participation Estimated cost: £500 Actual spend: £40 All pupils to be given the opportunity to sign up for an extra - curricular club during the year.
+Whole school attendance was 97.% PP attendance was 97.1% This is significantly higher than national Drop off club and after school Club: Actual spend: £173 We run a drop off club and after school clubs which support the attendance and punctuality of key children as well as giving children the chance, through play and social activity, to be emotionally ready for the school day.
+Drop off club supported PP children to be ready for their learning and the school day.
+This also supported high level of PP attendance Extra-Curricular participation Actual spend: £160 All pupils to be given the opportunity to sign up for an extra - curricular club during the year.
 All PP children in KS2 to take part, at least once, in an inter - school sport competition during the year.
+Children benefitted from being able to access the same clubs as their peers.